-In future, with the modelling capability we are growing at TfN we would be in a strong position to work with local authorities to advise on the best location for rail connected terminals and offer technical support.
-TfN may wish to consult with local authorities so such developments are supported across the North and not just by some local authorities.
-Given TfN's position as a sub-national transport body and our links to partners and other private sectgor organisations, it would be a natural role for us to take.
+In future, with the modelling capability we are growing at TfN we would be in a strong position to work with Local Authorities to advise on the best location for rail and waterway connected terminals and offer technical support.
+TfN will consult with Local Authorities so such developments are supported across the North and not just by.
+Given TfN's position as an STB and our links to partners and other private sector organisations, it would be a natural role for us to take.

 There is anecdotal evidence of planning permissions for intermodal terminals being sought for sites where the rail element was challenging to deliver.
-TfN's technical advice could be used to support local authorities who wish to ensure that they do not grant planning permission for a rail connected terminals where the railway network cannot be easily used.
+TfN's technical advice could be used to support Local Authorities who wish to ensure that they do not grant planning permission for rail connected terminals where the railway network cannot be easily used.